ohAitch/alice-scratch/#archive/README.md

 	weather_text_scraper
 	win_batch
 	workspace
+	zilch
+	zin
 	zutil

-notes on the tidy-code goal:
+notes:

 figure out where *all* the files that need to be backed up are if there's a nice api to time machine's current list-of-things-to-be-backed-up that would be excellent it's tmutil

+maybe add ARCHIVE READMEs to all of these? or something like that? and update the old ones, maybe? maybe just make them all READMEs?